sfigg/commercialization-public/customize/desktop/oobe-screen-details.md

 1. [Create security questions for this account](#create-security-questions-for-this-account)
 1. [Set up Office](#set-up-office)

+## Cloud service pages

+Some pages displayed during OOBE are delivered via cloud service, as opposed to being delivered as part of a Windows release.
+Cloud service pages can be rolled out to users, or groups of users, at any time.
+Page content can also be modified or adapted based on user input.
+Using cloud service for OOBE pages enables Microsoft to offer targeted, relevant content to users quickly, rather than waiting for the next Windows release.

+When testing OOBE, keep in mind that you may not see cloud service pages during the flow.

 ## Connect users to the network

 During the OOBE flow, the customer will see the **Let’s connect you to a network** screen.
 This screen appears just prior to the EULA screen during OOBE. **Let’s connect you to a network** shows any connection options available to the user, including in-range Wi-Fi and Cellular data networks.